 Just added: Tables

-Meet AptDeco: A community of people reshaping how to buy and sell used furniture
+A community reshaping how people buy and sell used furniture

 Questions about pick up and delivery locations?

 Our delivery team does more than move furniture - they’re here to support customers and make the process of buying, selling and moving furniture easy.
 They make what we do possible.Learn more about pick up and delivery

 Tables.
 Whether its a vintage dining table, coffee table, side table or console table, so many of the most memorable moments in our homes happen around the table.
 No pressure when shopping for the perfect one then, right?
 A vintage entryway table can be a conversation piece, depending on the books and home decor you have stacked on it, a dining table can host a variety of dinners, parties and events, and a coffee table centers a good living room.
 So how do you pick the perfect one?
 As usual, we got you!

 There’s nothing cooler than adding a vintage table to your first apartment or forever home!
 It’s even better if you can combine a stylish table with functionality, and help you organize your space.
 Whether the table you choose is a used, pre-owned piece, or a vintage table with lots of history, its important to invest in something with quality and style that will be a great addition to your home for years.
 So general guideline, when shopping for a vintage or used table, its important to know your room style.
 Is the room you're decorating modern?
 Mid-century?
 Maybe it's retro, or vintage and shabby chic?
 With a furniture piece that’s bound to be a focal point visually and a talking point for guests, we’re going to get you equipped for this shopping decision.